squidfunk/mkdocs-material/docs/blog/posts/mkdocs-2.0.md

 We've taken the time to thoroughly evaluate and test the pre-release version, and want to share what we know, what it might mean for your documentation projects, and where [Zensical], our new static site generator that is _compatible with MkDocs 1.x_, fits into the picture.

-Starting in Material for Mkdocs 9.7.2, a warning is printed during a build about the upcoming MkDocs 2.0 changes.
-To disable this warning, set the environment variable `NO_MKDOCS_2_WARNING=1`.

 _Please note that MkDocs 2.0 is still in pre-release, and the information in this article is based on the current state of the project.
 We will keep it updated as we learn more._

   [Zensical]: zensical.md